my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 **Response Framework:**
 1. **Acknowledge**: "Great question - static analysis is important"
-2. **Differentiate**: "Konveyor is modernization-specific, not general code quality"
+2. **Differentiate**: "Konveyor is modernisation-specific, not general code quality"
 3. **Evidence**: "It understands cloud-native patterns and migration blockers"
 4. **Value**: "Provides prescriptive remediation, not just problem identification"

 **Specific Points:**
 - Migration-focused rulesets vs. general code quality
 - AI-enhanced context understanding
-- Kubernetes and containerization expertise
+- Kubernetes and containerisation expertise
 - Proven patterns from thousands of migrations

 ### "What about applications with custom frameworks?"